maina2/maina2/README.md

 - 💡 Rocking **Django REST Framework**, **FastAPI**, and **Node.js** like a pro
 -  🎯 Driven to build impactful, user-loving solutions
 - 🤝 Let's team up on wild web dev or DevOps adventures!
 Open to collabs! ✨

 ---

-## 🌟 Featured Projects

--[API Powerhouse](https://github.com/maina2/api-powerhouse)**: -A blazing-fast REST API with FastAPI and MongoDB 🚀 -[Django Magic](https://github.com/maina2/django-magic)**: -Django app with CI/CD pipelines using Jenkins 🐍 -[Node Ninja](https://github.com/maina2/node-ninja)**: -Node.js project showcasing Express.js for real-time apps ⚡

-*Star ⭐ them if you like what you see!*

----